 Adults are dewormed with Valbazen dewormer a few days after kidding, and Ivomec dewormer before breeding in the fall & seasonally as needed.
-We always try to use dewormers that treat external parasites like lice & mites too...that way we take care of 2 things at once.
+We try to use dewormers that treat external parasites like lice & mites too...that way we take care of 2 things at once.
 We also use injectable Ivomec 1% cattle dewormer at 1cc per 25lbs body weight, injected sub-Q, and repeated in 2 weeks.
 We only inject this dewormer when we feel there might be a lice/mite issue.
-Otherwise we use Ivomec 1% at the same dosage, but administer it orally.
+Otherwise we use Ivomec 1% at the same dosage (or we use Moxidectin) given orally.
 DO NOT use Ivomec Plus or Valbazen on pregnant does as it can cause abortion in pregnant does!

 For lice/mites, which we have rarely had any issues with at all, we use Equisect horse flyspray as a preventative measure as a body spray for the goats and as a premise spray in the stalls.
 When necessary (usually in spring,fall,winter) we will treat the goats topically with Eprinex or diluted UltraBoss or Cylence.
 All goats are shaved down in the summer before show season & Linear Appraisal so that we can check for any skin conditions, health issues, and to get updated pictures & check the overall confirmation of the animal.

 For our dairy goats, we have found a 3/4inch, 20 gauge needle to be the BEST all around needle to use.
 And 99% of our medications that require injecting are done subcutaneously and this needle size works GREAT!